Forest School, Walthamstow: Gerald Miller and post-war growth

 In 1936 Gerald Miller became Forest's seventh Headmaster after buying the school from R.C.
 Guy.
 Three years later the onset of the Second World War brought significant disruption to Forest, which still operated throughout the war.
 The most significant event was in August 1944 when a flying-bomb scored a direct hit on the Junior School, which it destroyed along with the cricket pavilion, Grub Shop and Manor cottage.
 40 Old Foresters and one school servant lost their lives in the war.
-In April 1947 Gerald Miller transferred ownership of the school to a newly-formed charitable Association, and Forest school moved from being a privately-owned school to a public school (although it has since returned to being a private independent school), with about 300 pupils at this time.
+In April 1947 Gerald Miller transferred ownership of the school to a newly formed charitable Association, and Forest school moved from being a privately owned school to a public school, with about 300 pupils at this time.

 Post-war the school underwent a decade of transformation and expansion.
-The Park was levelled and expanded in 1947, providing an expanse of modern sporting pitches.
+The park was levelled and expanded in 1947, providing an expanse of modern sporting pitches.
 The Manor cottage, Grub Shop and cricket pavilion were rebuilt and the Junior School was rebuilt in 1950.
 The new Aston Block was opened in 1953, providing a large, modern classroom block for the expanding pupil numbers, and the new science complex was opened in 1957.
 Copelands was created as the fifth house to reflect growing pupil numbers; by 1959 there were about 450 pupils including 139 boarders.
 Gerald Miller retired in 1960.

-Recent growth

-Shortly after the first lockdown of the Covid Pandemic, Forest opened the doors to the new floor of the prep school building, introducing a number of new classrooms, a new music school and the roof-garden, which holds an amazing view over the skyscrapers of London.
-The school now is a completely co-educational school with all classes mixed male and female, with the exception of houses.